Mortier de 220 mm modèle 1880: mle 1880/91

 A modification program in 1891 gave the mle 1880 a carriage with a hydraulic recoil mechanism and limited traverse.
 The new carriage was similar to the one used on the Mortier de 270 mm modèle 1885.
-The 130 mortars modified were designated as the mle 1880/1891 and consisted of a U shaped gun cradle which held the trunnioned barrel and a slightly inclined firing platform with hydraulic buffers.
-When the gun fired the hydro-buffer slowed the recoil of the cradle which slid up a set of inclined rails on the firing platform and then returned to position by the combined action of the buffers and gravity.
+The 130 mortars modified were designated as the mle 1880/1891 and consisted of a U-shaped gun cradle, which held the trunnioned barrel, and a slightly inclined firing platform with hydraulic buffers.
+When the gun fired, the hydro-buffer slowed the recoil of the cradle, which slid up a set of inclined rails on the firing platform and then returned to position by the combined action of the buffers and gravity.
 For transport, it could be broken down into three loads for towing by horse teams or by artillery tractor.
 Site preparation consisted of creating a firing platform from wooden beams.
 However, a downside to the carriage modernization was the combined weight had doubled, which made transport and setup more difficult.

 mle 1880 A.C.S.

-The Mortier de 220 mm L modèle 1880 was a French heavy mortar employed as siege artillery during the First world war.
+The Mortier de 220 mm L modèle 1880 was a French heavy mortar employed as siege artillery during the First World War.

 In an effort to improve the mobility of the mle 1880, 100 mortars were given six-wheeled carriages called Affût de Circonstance Schneider.
 The carriages were built from steel with a two-wheeled axle at the front and a four-wheeled axle at the rear.
 The bed of the ACS formed the base of the mortar and it had the same recoil system as the earlier mle 1880/91.
 Once in position, the wheels could be retracted and the mortar sat on its base.
 The advantage of this system was its mobility and reduced setup time.
 The downside was excessive weight, it could only be towed by artillery tractors and it was unsuitable for use on soft ground.

-The 220 mle 1880 A.C.S. entered in service in June 1917 with the artillerie lourde à tracteurs (motorized heavy artillery).
+The 220 mle 1880 A.C.S. entered service in June 1917 with the artillerie lourde à tracteurs (motorized heavy artillery).
 By August 1918, all of them had been replaced by 220 mm TR mle 1915/1916.
 The remaining mortars were used by the artillerie à pied (foot artillery) until November 1918.